airbnb/streamalert/docs/source/rule-staging.rst

 user-defined outputs, such as Slack, PagerDuty, etc.

 To ensure that new rules do not flood alerting outputs with a ton of potential false positives, rules can be staged.
-After an initial 'baking' period, where in a noisy rule is tuned to limit the amount of false positives, staged rules can be promoted.
+After the initial staging period, wherein a noisy rule is tuned to limit extra noise or false positives, staged rules can be promoted.

 When Rule Staging is enabled, new rules will, by default, be *staged* upon a deploy of the Rule Processor Lambda function.